Donald Mosby Rembert CFP®, AIF®

 Mr. Rembert has been working as a Financial Advisor since 1974.

 He specializes in global investment asset allocation, retirement and estate planning, and small business consulting.
 Other areas of experience include income tax planning, cash management and risk analysis.
 Mr. Rembert also has extensive experience in estate and trust administration.

-Professionally, he is an active member of the CERTIFIED FINANCIAL PLANNER Board of Standards, Inc, the Financial Planning Association, The Southern Economics Association, the Ludwig Von Mises Institute, and the Northern Virginia Board of Realtors and a member of AFI (Accredited Investment Fiduciary Organization.)
+Professionally, he is an active member of the CERTIFIED FINANCIAL PLANNER Board of Standards, Inc., the Financial Planning Association, The Southern Economics Association, the Ludwig Von Mises Institute, the Northern Virginia Board of Realtors and a member of AFI (Accredited Investment Fiduciary Organization.)

 In April 2007 Mr. Rembert was elected a Trustee of McDaniel College (founded as Western Maryland College in 1867), a private four-year college of the liberal arts and sciences in Westminster, Maryland.

 Mr. Rembert and his wife, Judy, reside in Reston, Virginia.
 They have three adult children and six grandchildren.